Skip to main content

 • Don't submit multiple transactions concurrently from the same account

-• Wait for previous transaction to complete before submitting next
+• Wait for the previous transaction to complete before submitting the next

 • Use separate accounts for concurrent transactions